Lokathor/fermium/README.md

 This is always `no_std`.
 To define the C types involved, the bindings use `winapi` on Windows and `libc` elsewhere.

+Currently only supports the desktop platforms: Windows, Mac, and Linux.

 ## How To Use This Crate

 * **Before Building:** Since this crate is about SDL2 bindings, it obviously